-Our pastoral care volunteers provide worship or visit with some 30-50 people per week.
+Our pastoral care volunteers stayed in touch with parishioners during the pandemic with phone calls, cards, and deliveries of home-baked cookies.
+We are now back to doing in-person Eucharistic visits and worship services.
 Our volunteers say their time with those in need are the most rewarding and spiritual experiences in their lives.

-If you’re interested in getting involved with one of the following ministries, contact the Rev. Dr. Cheryl McFadden for more information.
+If you’re interested in getting involved with one of the following ministries, contact the Rev. Dr. Cheryl McFadden or Sarah Boyle for more information.

 Outreach Singers sing familiar hymns to homebound and nursing home residents.

 Your weekly visits link my sweet mother to the body and soul of Christ through the sharing of elements, the reading of scripture, and the warmth of your kind embraces and warm smiles.
 Moms caregivers love your visits, as well!
 Thank you so very much.